Maubh/jobsity_qa-challenge/README.md

 2. Download and install Google Chrome

 3. Download and Install ``` Chromedriver LTS ``` -> https://chromedriver.storage.googleapis.com/index.html.
-For it, check the Google Chorme version installed.
+Install the same version on the Google Chrome browser used.

+For Windows: after instalation, move the driver to C:\Windows For MACOS: after instalation, move the driver to /usr/local/bin

 4. Clone the repository with the command